sowmyabejjipuram/NLP/README.md

 Output of cross validation :

-Accuracy of iteration 1 is 92 % \n
+Accuracy of iteration 1 is 92 %

 Accuracy of iteration 2 is 92 %
 Accuracy of iteration 3 is 88 %
 Accuracy of iteration 4 is 88 %